MFranceschi6/loading-spinner/README.md

 * `width: Float = 16F` the size of the `Stroke` used to draw the spinner
 * `size: Size = SpinnerSize.Medium` the desired size for the spinner

-There is also a version of the function which accepts a `dimension` as `Float` instead of the parameter `size`

 if you need to apply modifiers which draw something on the element it's important to use them before the `loadingSpinner` modifier otherwise they won't be placed when the spinner is showing: